bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 - `RenderComponent` on the test context
 - `SetParametersAndRender` on a rendered component

-In the following sub sections we will show each style, just click between them using the tabs.
+In the following sub sections we will show both C# and Razor-based test code and Razor based test  style, just click between them using the tabs.

 > [!TIP]
 > In all examples below, the <xref:Bunit.ComponentParameterFactory> is imported into the test class using `using static Bunit.ComponentParameterFactory;`.
 This results in a lot less boilerplate code, which improves test readability.